log-Null/web-dev-practice/README.md

 #
-This repository contains all the projects, exercises, and experiments I completed while learning full-stack web development over 8 days.
+This repository contains all the projects, exercises, and experiments I completed while learning full-stack web development over 8 days..
 It covers HTML, CSS, JavaScript, and basic backend concepts.
 ---

 ##  What I Learned